 Catherine Stansbury, LMSW, supervised by Melissa Gould, LCSW-S

 I became a social worker in midlife.
 After earning degrees in physics (B.A.
 Princeton, M.A.
 Harvard), I worked for 27 years as an investment analyst.
 During 16 of those years, I served as a caregiver to elderly family members, and found that caregiving was the work I loved.
-Accordingly, I earned a Master of Social Work degree from Baylor University; interned in a medical clinic and a hospice agency; obtained an LMSW license; became a Certified Practitioner of the MBTI, a PAC Certified Independent Consulant (for dementia care), and an Associate Member of the Aging Life Care Association; and entered training to become a certified EMDR therapist.
+Accordingly, I earned a Master of Social Work degree from Baylor University; interned in a medical clinic and a hospice agency; obtained an LMSW license (Licensed Master Social Worker, Texas #69390); became an EMDR Trained Therapist, a Certified Practitioner of the MBTI, a PAC Certified Independent Consultant (for dementia care), and an Associate Member of the Aging Life Care Association.
 One of my mentors told me, “Nothing you learn is ever wasted.”
 I have found that to be true.
 My background in finance helps me understand the financial and legal issues that often cause stress within families, especially for persons who are aging.
 In addition, my background in physics helps me understand complex systems.
 And what systems could be more complex than the human mind, human relationships, and family dynamics?

 It would be an honor to work with you in this part of your life journey, and to assist in your healing, growth, and transformation.

 – EMDR Trained